Core Team

 Jamala Taylor

-Reentry Coordinator/ Alumnus
+Reentry Manager / Alumnus

 Jamala became involved with IGP while incarcerated at CSP-LAC after being transferred from solitary confinement at Pelican Bay’s Security Housing Unit (S.H.U.).
 Jamala spent 15 years in solitary and 31 years overall in maximum security prisons across the state of California.
 As a result of changes in the law (AB260 and AB261) commonly referred to as the “youth offender laws” he was released from prison on December 20, 2020.
 Jamala has recently joined the IGP team officially and has been accepted into CSU-Fullerton’s Sociology program where he plans to earn his bachelors degree.